NickvanOort/codestyle/docs/pydantic.md

 ## Creating configuration settings

-To start naively, we could just make a config like this
+To start, we could just make a config like this

 ```python
 config = {"input_size": 3, "output_size": 20, "data_dir": "."}